 2. Big data enables more targeted and personalized marketing initiatives

-Through big data collecting, Chinese e-commerce giants have the advantage to precisely figure out who their existing and potential customers are.
+Through big data collecting, Chinese e-commerce giants have the advantage of precisely figuring out who their existing and potential customers are.

 Unlike traditional brick-and-mortar stores, e-commerce players which operate social media platforms and other entertainment outlets – gain more comprehensive insights into customers’ lifestyles.

 These platforms help luxury brands gain insight into their clients and provide them with the exact products they desire.
-By understanding customers’ way of life, their preferred way of travelling, their favourite films and more, brand can find the best way to approach them.
+By understanding customers’ way of life, their preferred way of traveling, their favorite films, and more, brands can find the best way to approach them.

 3. New technologies to enhance the omnichannel experience

 A customer tests make-up virtually via TMall’s Luxury Pavilion

-Through the help of technology, prestigious bricks-and-mortar shopping experiences can be replicated or enhanced online.
+Through the help of technology, prestigious brick-and-mortar shopping experiences can be replicated or enhanced online.

 Both JD Toplife and Tmall Luxury Pavilion use augmented reality (AR) and virtual reality (VR) to promote omnichannel sales.
 JD, for example, launched an AR-enabled Styling Station mobile app, which allows customers to virtually try on beauty products.

 Luxury Pavilion replicates luxury brands’ iconic flagship stores overseas via VR projection to offer shoppers an immersive experience for shoppers.
 VR technology is also used in the “see-now-buy-now” scenario where customers can shop on the runway.

-Moreover, dominant e-commerce platforms also invest in new selling initiatives such as the live-streaming channel, shopping holidays which they invest heavily in marketing, product reviews integrated from other platforms such as Xiaohongshu… which brands are allowed to exploit to boost their sales.
+Moreover, dominant e-commerce platforms also invest in new selling initiatives such as the live-streaming channel, shopping holidays which they invest heavily in marketing, and product reviews integrated from other platforms such as Xiaohongshu… which brands are allowed to exploit to boost their sales.

 4. Available top-notch logistics system

-The luxury online shopping experience is not complete without the delivery of products, and logistics has been one of the reasons some luxury brands were hesitant to embrace e-commerce.
+The luxury online shopping experience is not complete without the delivery of products, and logistics have been one of the reasons some luxury brands were hesitant to embrace e-commerce.

 But this challenge has been overcome through partnering with e-commerce giants that have already established delivery networks nationwide.